Skeletonxf/Skeletonxf.github.io/source/markdown/_buildingABridge.md

     private val handle: MemoryAddress = bindings_h.game_state_handle_new()

     init {
-        // We must not use any inner classes or lambdas for the runnable object, to avoid capturing our
+        // We must not use any inner classes or lambdas for the runnable object,
-        // GameStateHandle instance, which would prevent the cleaner ever running.
+        // to avoid capturing our GameStateHandle instance, which would prevent
+        // the cleaner ever running.
-        // We could hold onto the cleanable this method returns so that we can manually trigger it
+        // We could hold onto the cleanable this method returns so that we can
-        // with a `close()` method or such, but such an API can't stop us calling that method
+        // manually trigger it with a `close()` method or such, but such an API
-        // while still holding references to the GameStateHandle, in which case we'd trigger
+        // can't stop us calling that method while still holding references to
+        // the GameStateHandle, in which case we'd trigger undefined behaviour
-        // undefined behavior and likely reclaim the memory on the Rust side while we still
+        // and likely reclaim the memory on the Rust side while we still have
-        // have other aliases to it that think it's still in use.
-Instead, the *only* way
+        // other aliases to it that think it's still in use.
+Instead, the
-        // to tell Rust it's time to call the destructor is when the cleaner determines there are
+        // *only* way to tell Rust it's time to call the destructor is when the
-        // no more references to our GameStateHandle. bridgeCleaner.register(this, BridgeHandleCleaner(handle))
+        // cleaner determines there are no more references to our
+        // GameStateHandle.
+        bridgeCleaner.register(this, BridgeHandleCleaner(handle))
     }